Bar bet: Enforceability

-Under contract law, bar bets may or may not be legally binding, and the winning party may have difficulty having a court enforce the bet.
+In a jurisdiction, bar bets may or may not legally binding.
+Especially if gambling is illegal in the winning party's jurisdiction, it may be difficult to have a court enforce the bet.

 A written contract, drawn up soberly the next day and signed by both parties, can avoid doubt.

-For example, if one or both parties are intoxicated when the bet is made, they may be found to lack capacity to agree to a contract, and the contract thus found void or voidable.
+For example, if one or both parties are intoxicated when the bet is made, they may be found to lack capacity to agree to a contract, and the contract would thus be found void or voidable.

 However, the fact that the agreement is oral but not written does not undermine it:

 oral contracts are valid, though certain contracts must be written, under the statute of frauds, such as for the transfer of land.

-Trick bets

-In the UK in particular, bar bets are tricks which the "mark" cannot win.
-They usually depend upon a condition set in the bet that the mark doesn't notice.
-Some famous examples: